 Whenever I bring this "little Bordeaux" out of the cellar, a discussion is inevitable, not heated, but definite.
 For once, there is no differentiation with my wife: "not a good wine".
-Period.
-Her otherwise well-placed statements are never that clear-cut.
-In the worst case it means: "I don't like this wine!
-I can well accept something like that, but a little less her categorical rejection, which this time ends in the epilogue: "sour and without fruit".
-I must have expected something similar, even if I thought I had been particularly clever this time.
-I gave no answer to her question, "what good did you bring from the cellar?" but proceeded directly to decant.
-A particularly beautiful decanter was henceforth its dress.
+Full stop.
+Her otherwise well-formulated statements are never that clear-cut.
+In the worst case, she says: "I don't like this wine!
+I can accept something like that, but not so much her categorical rejection, which this time ends in the epilogue: "sour and without fruit".
+I probably expected something similar, even if I thought I had been particularly clever this time.
+To her question: "what good did you bring from the cellar?"
+I gave no answer, but went straight to decanting.
+A particularly beautiful carafe was henceforth its dress.
 I was convinced that I had outwitted her accumulated prejudices.
 Wrong!
 The comment - see above - came immediately and unmistakably.